Reasonable Adjustments in the Workplace

 - No-pressure social events or opt-out policies

-Reasonable adjustments aren’t about giving one person more — they’re about making things fair when the default setup doesn’t fit everyone.
+Here’s what’s important to understand: reasonable adjustments aren’t about giving you more than others.
+They’re about making things fair when the default setup simply doesn’t work for everyone.